 Getting financial help for your pregnancy.

 Now that you’ve established a plan as far as your pregnancy, you can now take steps toward the adoption process.
 Before you do anything you will need to decide if adoption is really the option you wanted to take.
 Once decided, you will be advised of all the options you have to proceed in the adoption process.
-We will assist you in analyzing your financial situation and determining the type of government programs that will be beneficial to you throughout the adoption process.
-We can also help to find housing and resources such as food, supplies, and even maternity clothing as needed.
+An attorney can assist you in analyzing your financial situation and determining the type of government programs that will be beneficial to you throughout the adoption process.
+They can also help to find housing and resources such as food, supplies, and even maternity clothing as needed.
 You will also have access to counseling throughout your pregnancy and after birth.

 Choosing from the adoption options and developing your plan.